 Dr. Dionne holds a pilot’s license and an airframe and powerplant license (A and P).
 As an experienced technician, he is also a long-time member of the Experimental Aircraft Association.
-His research interests include program management, organizational & adult learning, and knowledge management in the aerospace industry.
+His research interests include program management, organizational, and adult learning, and knowledge management in the aerospace industry.

-Steve Gullberg is an Assistant Professor of Aviation and Interdisciplinary Studies.
+Steve Gullberg is an Associate Professor of Aviation and Interdisciplinary Studies.
 He earned a Master of Liberal Studies degree from the University of Oklahoma and a PhD in Astronomy from James Cook University.

 In high-school Gullberg was in Civil Air Patrol.
 Following high school he worked with ground services for a new regional airline.
 He enlisted in the Navy and was later commissioned in the Army.
 He subsequently transferred to the USAF/Air National Guard where he flew as a Weapon Systems Officer on F-4 Phantoms.
 Later he served as a Navigator on C-130 Hercules aircraft.
 Gullberg also served as an Aircraft Maintenance Officer and a Wing Comptroller.
 After serving as Director of Region Reserve Forces he retired from the Air Force Reserve, following a total of 32 years military service.